-Following on from number three, we really have to drive home the fact that cars aren’t something to be feared.
+Following on from number two, we really have to drive home the fact that cars aren’t something to be feared.
 If they were, we wouldn’t make so many helpful guides.

 If you let the fear of working on your car get in the way, you’re going to lose out.
 Not only because you’re not fulfilling point number one, but also because you won’t be saving money.
 Leading us onto...

 Garages have labour rates.
 It’s a fact of life, and as such, you’re going to pay them when you go to a garage.
 But you don’t need to go to a garage for every little job.

 If you learn, if you get your tools out and have a go, you’ll save money.
 A garage might charge you £30 to fit new bulbs.
 You could do that yourself, for free.
 That’s £30 in your back pocket.